Mel-A-M/adb-converged-db/provisioning/provisioning.md

 6. We will see the new ATP Database provisioning.

-   Wait for the icon to change from `PROVISIONING`:
+   Wait for the icon to change from `PROVISIONING` state:

    ![ATP Provisioning](images/atp_provisioning_state.png)